 | DVD-R | 290 | 0.998 | Moderate definition | Best linearity |

-A fundamental tradeoff exists: CD-R's large period produces broader resonances with larger wavelength shifts per RI unit (394 nm/RIU), while BD-R produces sharper, more reproducible resonances at 321 nm/RIU.
+A fundamental tradeoff: CD-R's large grating period produces broader resonances with larger wavelength shifts (394 nm/RIU), while BD-R produces sharper, more reproducible dips at 321 nm/RIU.
 For analytical applications, front-side Ag-coated BD-R represents the optimal balance.

 Silver's lower intrinsic optical loss produces cleaner resonances.
-Copper oxidizes in air, forming Cu₂O/CuO surface layers.
-Protective coatings (graphene, MoS₂) could stabilize Cu films in future work.
+Copper oxidizes in air, forming oxide surface layers that degrade performance.
+Protective coatings (graphene or MoS2) could stabilize Cu films in future iterations.

 |---|---|---|